Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Nevada Stats and Trends

-- The Wolf Pack have two giveaways this season, while the Broncos have 12 takeaways .
+- This year the Wolf Pack have two turnovers, 10 fewer than the Broncos have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.